-- The head teacher or head of setting. - The parent or carer. - Healthcare professional e.g. Health Visitor/School nurse/Looked After Children's Nurse/Community Pediatric Nurse as appropriate. - The child (if appropriate) - Class teacher/TA or Nursery Leader - Care assistant or support staff (if applicable) - Staff who are trained to administer medicines - Staff who are trained in emergency procedures
+- The Head of School/SLT. - The parent or carer. - Healthcare professional e.g. Health Visitor/School nurse/Looked After Children's Nurse/Community Pediatric Nurse as appropriate. - The child (if appropriate) - Class teacher/TA or Nursery Manager - Care assistant or support staff (if applicable) - Staff who are trained to administer medicines - Staff who are trained in emergency procedures